- Home

 Should You Buy the 2024 Mercedes-Benz E-Class?

-Its complaint rate (22.7 per 10k sold) is above the Sedan segment average of 4.6.
+Its complaint rate of 22.7 per 10,000 vehicles sold runs above the Sedan segment average of 5.4.
 The most common reports involve electrical system (2).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (2).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (2).
+An extended warranty is worth pricing out.

-Compared to the 2026 Mercedes-Benz E-Class.
+Compared to the 2026 Mercedes-Benz E-Class, which scored 13 points higher.
 See also the 2023 Mercedes-Benz E-Class for an earlier comparison.

 Pros